-Box Office: 'Hunger Games,' 'Krampus' top slow post-Thanksgiving weekend
+Box Office: 'Hunger Games,' 'Krampus' Top Slow Post-Thanksgiving Weekend

-LOS ANGELES (Variety.com) - Wake Hollywood up when "Star Wars: The Force Awakens" arrives.
+LOS ANGELES, Dec 6 (Variety.com) - Wake Hollywood up when "Star Wars: The Force Awakens" arrives.

 With two weeks to go before Luke, Leia, Han, and a phalanx of storm troopers and droids descend on multiplexes, "The Hunger Games: Mockingjay - Part 2" topped box office charts in an otherwise quiet weekend.
 The science-fiction sequel earned $18.6 million, pushing its stateside haul to $ $227.1 million.